porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/nextjs.md

 You are ready to start building your own application.

 The following project is the standard NextJS setup.
-Change your Index page to use at least one Porsche Design System Component, for example:
+Change your index page to use at least one Porsche Design System Component, for example:

 ### Index page